debmalya/DesignPattern/README.md

 * Design Pattern , from the book 'Head-First-Design-Pattern'.
 * From the course "From the course: Programming Foundations: Design Patterns", provided by LinkedIn Learning.

+Design pattern is a solution to a problem in a context.
+Context is the situation where design pattern applies.
+Solution a design that resolves the problem.

 ## Design Pattern In Java SE 8  [1.8.0_91]
 ### Creational
 How objects will be created ?